mapbox/mapbox-geostats/README.md

 - For any given attribute, no more than 1000 unique values are counted, and no more than 100 are reported.
 All values will affect the numeric stats (e.g. `min` and `max`), even if they are not reported or counted.
 - Attribute values that are strings longer than 256 characters are counted but not reported.

+#### Avoid limitations by specifying attributes

-Because of this necessary limitation on the number of reported attributes, you may end up with output that does not include details about a particular attribute that you wanted to learn about.
+Because of the necessary limitation on the number of reported attributes, you may end up with output that does not include details about a particular attribute that you wanted to learn about, because 100 attributes were already reported.

 If you are the victim of this misfortune, use the `attributes` option, documented below, to specify the attribute(s) whose details you'd like to inspect.

+When you use attributes, the limitations on attribute values change based on the following rules.

+- You can count a maximum of 100,000 unique values.
+- You can report a maximum of 10,000 unique values.

+So if you've specified a limited number of attributes to inspect, the number of values that will be counted and reported can be tailored to that count.
+If you specify one attribute, you can see up to 10,000 values reported, 100,000 values counted per attribute.
+If you specify 5 attributes, you can see up to 2,000 values reported, 20,000 values counted per attribute.

 ## CLI